circulosmeos/gztool/README.md

 gztool
 ======

-GZIP files indexer and data retriever.
+GZIP files indexer, compressor and data retriever.
 Create small indexes for gzipped files and use them for quick and random data extraction.
 No more waiting when the end of a 10 GiB gzip is needed!